austinconnor1836/my-notes/architectural-design.md

 Since referring to a named set of constraints as a style makes it easier to communicate the characteristics of common constraints, we use architectureal styles as a method of abstraction, rather than as an indicator of personalized design.

 ### 1.6 Patterns and Pattern Languages
+A design patter is defined as an important and recurring system construct.

+A pattern language is a system of patterns organized in a structure that guides the patterns' application.

+A primary benefit of patterns is that they can describe relatively complex protocols of interactions between objects as a single abstraction, thus including both constraints on behavior and specifics of the implementation.

+### 1.7 Views
+*An architectural viewpoint is often application-specific and varies widely based on the application domain...*

+### 1.8 Related Work
+The object-oriented programming community has taken the lead in producing catalogs of design patterns, as exemplified by the "Gang of Four" book and the essays edited by Coplien and Schmidt [33].

+Software design patterns tend to be more problem-oriented than architectural styles.